adi2004sz/C-Packet-Sniffer/README.md

 sudo ./sniffer
 ```
 ## Future Improvements
--Add support for writing captured packets to a .pcap file
+- Add support for writing captured packets to a .pcap file